18th-30th August 2014

 Laura has also exhibited internationally, including exhibitions at Museo Thyssen Bornemisza, Descubrimientos - PhotoEspaña 09, Centro Cultural Blanquerna, Arts Santa Mònica, H2O Gallery, Sala d’Art Jove, Talent Latent/Scan09, Espai Cavallers 31-33 and Emergent09, and has also exhibited in London at Goldsmiths, the Rich Mix Centre, Photofusion/AMPS08, The Viewfinder Gallery, Zoom In and City University.
 Her work has been published in Le Monde, Barcelona Metròpolis, EFE24, El Súmmum, Street Signs and London Independent Photography.

-The deadline for application is June 10th.
+Application deadline is June 30th.
 Applications after this date will be considered if spaces are available.
 To secure a place candidates are advised to apply early.
 There is a maximum of 30 places.
 Application forms are available to download online.
-Successful applicants will be informed shortly after.
+Successful applicants will be informed shortly after submitting the form.
 Full payment should be received by the end of July to confirm participation.

 For further information & booking contact Beatriz Véliz Argueta, Summer School Coordinator at: firstname.lastname@example.org

 Participants should bring their own laptops and cameras.
 Due to the duration of the course participants are advised to produce and edit their work digitally.